Things To Do in Provincetown

 Commercial Street and harbor

-Provincetown earns its keep with a real on-foot town lane instead of making every pleasant moment depend on another drive and another parking lot.
+Provincetown gives you a real on-foot town time instead of making every pleasant moment depend on another drive and another parking lot.

 Dunes and beaches